-Artificial Intelligence Tools for Documentation and Other Non-Clinical Work in Healthcare
+Artificial Intelligence Tools for Documentation and other Non-Clinical Work in Healthcare

-Use of AI tools continues to grow and many healthcare organizations that provide and pay for care use them to create efficiencies and streamline workflows.
-To better understand the view from the ground, AHIMA contracted with Alazro Consulting to conduct structured interviews with a range of implementers and experts.
-These insights help to understand the current landscape and key issues when deploying automation and intelligent tools outside clinical care.
+Use of AI tools has been growing and many healthcare organizations that provide and pay for care use them to create efficiencies and streamline workflows.
+To better understand the view from the ground, AHIMA contracted with Alazro Consulting to conduct structured interviews with a range of implementers and experts to understand the current landscape and key issues raised when deploying automation and intelligent tools outside of clinical care.

-Use of Al in Healthcare
+Use of AI in Healthcare

-The definition of AI continues to be debated, but AI tools generally use advanced computing techniques to make predictions, recommendations, or decisions.
-The interviews focused on AI used for tasks other than the diagnosis or treatment of a disorder or disease.
+The definition of Al continues to be debated, but Al tools generally use advanced computing techniques to make predictions, recommendations, or decisions.
+The interviews focused on Al used for tasks other than the diagnosis or treatment of a disorder or disease.
 The scope was inclusive of predictive solutions, which have fixed parameters that often follow "if, then" patterns, as well as generative solutions, which use machine learning techniques that can create novel solutions.
-Generative solutions, such as ChatGPT or DALL-E, are often used to analyze and generate images and text.
+Generative solutions, such as Chat GPT or DALL-E, are often used to analyze and generate images and text.